 Examples of Unexpected Interview Questions to Prepare For

 When you are going to an interview there are some common things that you can prepare for and some obvious questions that you are likely to get asked.
-Sometimes though a question can throw you off guard, especially if you aren’t prepared for it.
+Sometimes though an interview question can throw you off guard, especially if you aren’t prepared for it.
 These questions aren’t designed to throw you off track so much as to learn more about you and your character by the answers you give.
 The team at Attic Recruitment took a look at some of the likely, and unlikely questions you could get asked and how you can best answer them.

 What kind of interview questions should you prepare for?